localForage/localForage/README.md

 (IndexedDB or WebSQL) with a simple, `localStorage`-like API.

 localForage uses localStorage in browsers with no IndexedDB or WebSQL support.
-See below for detailed compatibility info.
+See [the wiki for detailed compatibility info][supported browsers].

 To use localForage, just drop a single JavaScript file into your page: